partigabor/aromatica-old/content/items/mace.md

 +++
 title = "Mace"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The aril (seed-covering) of the nutmeg, related to nutmeg." weight = 10
+description = "The aril (seed-covering) of the nutmeg, related to nutmeg., related to nutmeg." weight = 10
 # draft = "true"
 # hidden = "true"